It’s been 18 years since I took off on the road. I have learnt an awful lot.

 - Wheels!
 Your bag needs wheels. the 4-spinner wheel ultra-light suitcases weren’t on the market yet when I started travelling, and my rucksack did well for many years.
 But those days are over.
 You almost never need to wear your luggage, it’s always easy to pull along.
 In Italy and India you’ll encounter stairs – but that’s probably 1% of your journey.
 Get wheels!
 Personally I like a backpack as a carry-on bag.
 Or a comfortable tote

 - Regarding clothing: if you’re travelling somewhere hot you need 3 outfits as a minimum.
 In cold weather make it 4.
-If you’re travelling across hemispheres and equators then you may been 5 trans-seasonal outfits.
+If you’re travelling across hemispheres and equators then you may well need 5 or 6 trans-seasonal outfits.
 I wouldn’t go less and I usually bring more.
 Have twice as many undergarments as you think you need.
 Only buy shoes and bags that go with everything.
 I like having at least half of my items to be hand-washable in a bathroom sink so you can wear it the next day, laundry can be a hassle if you’re on the move

 - Old people appreciate post cards.
-Noone else does, so just email them or get them to follow you on social media.
+Noone else does, so everyone else gets digital communication.
 Save your stamps for Granny, she’ll love that card or letter.

 - You never need a beach towel, or a towel at all.
 At least not of the terry-cloth variety.
 Traditional fluffy towels are heavy, take up twice as much room and are difficult to dry.
 Go for the Turkish or Arabic hammam towels.
 They are thinner, more hygenic, hold as much water as a regular towel and dry quicker.
 They make a chic curtain or sarong for the beach.
 You’ll never look back

 - Be nice to everyone you meet.
 It’s a simple truth that if you treat everyone in the way you’d like to be treated you’ll have few problems in life.
-No one likes a bastard, not anywhere on this planet
+No one likes a bastard.
+Anywhere